Can I afford to buy a home?

 How much can I borrow to buy a home?

-Being able to afford to buy a home often depedns on how much you can borrow for a mortgage.
-The maount you can borrow depends on your annual income, debt levels and fixed outgoings.
+Being able to afford to buy a home often depends on how much you can borrow for a mortgage.
+The amount you can borrow depends on your annual income, debt levels and outgoings.

 Different banks will lend you different amounts.
-Some banks can lend up to five times your annual salary but these are maximum figures.
-If you have significant debt which you are paying back you are likley to be offered less than this.
+Some banks can lend up to five times your annual salary, or even more in some cases.

 What deposit do I need buy a home?